An old quest taking a fresh turn

 Research at MINDS has always been inclined towards mathematical theory.
 Our main contributions to mathematical formalizations of information processing systems (wide sense) are

-- observable operator models and conceptors, two mathematical modeling paradigms which clarify fundamental properties of stochastic and high-dimensional nonlinear dynamics, respectively; and have immediate bearings on the design of novel learning algorithms;
+- observable operator models and conceptors, two mathematical modeling paradigms which clarify fundamental properties of stochastic and high-dimensional nonlinear dynamics, respectively; and have immediate bearing on the design of novel learning algorithms;

 - a unification of existing concepts of attractors in input-driven dynamical systems, relevant for “computing” because attractor concepts are often invoked as a link to explain discrete symbols in continuous dynamics (G. Manjunath, H. Jaeger (2014): The Dynamics of Random Difference Equations is Remodeled by Closed Relations.
 SIAM Journal on Mathematical Analysis 46(1), 459-483 (pdf);